AKROGIS/AnimalMovement/Documentation/Build_Instructions.rst

 ------------

 Zip up the Distribution folder (without the make_dist.bat file) and provide to the User.
-Thuser can then use the installation Instructions in the Documentation folder to build and configure the SQL Server database.
+The user can then use the installation Instructions in the Documentation folder to build and configure the SQL Server database.